aabdelfattah/finfun/README.md

 # finfun
-Fetch stock data from yfinance and publish it to a google sheet named `FinFun`
+Fetch SP500 stock data from yfinance, assign them a score and publish it to an excel sheet named `TopRankedStocks` , optionally can also publish to a google sheet

 # dependencies